Lackland AFB Housing

 Area Weather & Climate

 The San Antonio area is ideal for fans of warm weather.
 Mild year-round with a semi-tropical climate, the “hot months” are typically May through September, with the wetter season from April to October.
-You will still need a jacket, as there can be some cold days and even freezing weather during the winter months.
+There can be some colder days and even freezing weather during the winter months.

-The area’s weather is affected by the Edwards Plateau to the northwest and the Gulf Coastal Plains to the southeast.
+The northwestern Edwards Plateau and the southeastern Gulf Coastal Plains affect the area's weather.
 Sunshine is the norm, with more than 60% of days clear or partly cloudy.
-Bluebonnet season in the spring, when the state flower dots the sides of roadways and fields, turns all the outdoors into a portrait studio.
-Thunderstorms are not uncommon in the late spring and summer, and the area has been known to have a rare sleet or ice storm during the winter months.
+Bluebonnet season is in the spring, and the state flower dots the sides of roadways and fields.
+Thunderstorms are common in the late spring and summer, and occasionally there's a rare sleet or ice storm during the winter.

 Lackland AFB Area Schools

-The San Antonio area is vast and diverse, and schooling choices in the area reflect that.
+The San Antonio area is vast and diverse, and the local schooling choices reflect that.
 The city’s public schools are administered by various San Antonio-area Independent School Districts.
-Learn more about these school districts, along with information about neighboring county and city school districts at the Bexar County website
+Learn more about these school districts, along with information about neighboring county and city school districts, on the Bexar County website.

-The Lackland AFB district has two schools, Lackland Elementary and the Virginia Allred Stacey Jr-Sr High School.
+The Lackland Independent School District has two schools, Lackland Elementary (grades Pre-K through 5) and Stacey Jr-Sr High School (grades 6-12).

 Military and Family Support